 Startups like PayDeck allow you to make transfers to bank accounts.
 People can use this tool to make direct payments using their credit card for rental payments, school fees, professional payments, etc. Traditionally, credit cards were not accepted for making such payments.

-Although technically, one can send money to their own account using apps like PayDeck, it is in your best interests to avoid using such apps.
+Although technically, one can send money from credit card to their own bank account using apps like PayDeck, it is in your best interests to avoid using such apps.
 This is due to the fact that your credit card issuing bank may deem this cash advance and charge hefty cash advance fees from your account.

 Make a cash advance from your credit card

 The most expensive way to take out cash from your credit card is by withdrawing cash from your credit card at an ATM.
 Below are the fees you will have to incur:

 - Cash Advance Fee: Credit card issuers charge a cash advance fee whenever a withdrawal is made at an ATM.
 Even if your ATM says a withdrawal might be free, the card issuer charges you for making a cash advance on a credit card.

 - Cash Advance APR: Banks will continue to charge the interest APR on top of the cash advance fee.

 - APR Additional charge: Some banks also levy an interest immediately from the date of withdrawal as opposed to the billing date.
 The billing date is the start of the interest period for non-withdrawal credit card charges.